oracle-quickstart/oci-weblogic-migration/README.md

     Oracle Linux compatibility: The operating system release should be within the supported range.

-    File system permissions: WebLogic Migration Tool is designed to be installed directly on to the AdminServer Host.
+    File system permissions: WebLogic Migration Tool is designed to be installed directly on to the AdminServer Host of the On-Premise Weblogic domain.
 An Operating System user with read and write permissions on WebLogic Domain's , Oracle Middleware and Java Home is require to perform tasks such us unzip, tar.

-    Internet Connection: WebLogic Migration Tool requires access to github.com repositories to download two required libraries - Weblogic Deployment Tool - to discover the source WebLogic environment.
-Alternatively, specific releases can be manually download and placed in $toolHome/deps/wdt.

     Network configuration: AdminServer Host must have an established SSH authentication system in place, connecting the AdminServer and all the Weblogic Managed server Linux hosts seamlessly.

-    Storage Space:  Each host must account for the space required to accomodate the archives: Oracle Home, JDK Home, Domain Home, and any custom directories.
+    Storage Space:  Each host must account for the space required to accommodate the archives: Oracle Home, JDK Home, Domain Home, and any custom directories.

     Oracle Cloud Infrastructure CLI: The process of migrating an source on-premise WebLogic Domain involves compressing different directories and uploading them to an Oracle Cloud Object Storage Bucket.
 Current release uploads files using OCI cli.
 This requires the user to install and configure the OCI CLI on the admin server host of the on-premise domain.
     Details on how to install and configured can be found at https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm